LukasMarckmiller/OverwatchDiscordBot/README.md

 Im aware that there is [this](https://github.com/bwmarrin/discordgo) pretty good discord bindings api out, which also supports websocket connections.
 But i wanted to write my own small layer.<br/>
 OverwatchDiscordBot is now listed on the discordbotlist.
 [Vote here](https://discordbots.org/bot/565229640646393895/vote)</br>
 The bot is currently running on an [Odroid XU4Q](https://www.hardkernel.com/shop/odroid-xu4q-special-price/)</br>

-If you register an user with the Register command the completev Overwatch stats (ow-api.com) are loaded,stored and updated every day automatically.
+## Update Times

-## Update Times:
+If you register an user with the Register command the complete Overwatch stats (from ow-api.com) are loaded,stored and updated every day automatically.

 Zone | Time
 ------------- | -------